 There is a five (5) day waiting period for disability benefits, but after fourteen (14) days of disability, the waiting period is eliminated and benefits are paid from the date of injury.
 See Miss.
 Code Ann. §71-3-11 (1972, as amended).
 If the employee is paid in full for the date of injury, disability is calculated as beginning on the day following the injury date.
 If the employee is not paid in full for the injury date, disability is calculated as beginning on the injury date.
 Neither the five-day waiting period nor the fourteen-day period of disability has to be consecutive days.
-See MWCC General Rule 11.
+See MWCC Rule 1.11.
 It is important to note that a day of disability, under the stated rule, is any day on which the injured employee is unable, because of injury, to earn the same wages as before the injury.
 That means that lost time, if supported by medical findings, includes weekend days or other days on which the employee is not scheduled to work.
-To illustrate further, assume an employee usually works Monday through Friday and is injured on Friday and is paid his wages in full for Page 60 of 116 A publication of the Mississippi Workers' Compensation Educational Association, Inc. ©2013 the injury date.
-His five-day waiting period would be Saturday, Sunday, Monday, Tuesday and Wednesday.
-See Commission General Rule 11.
+For example, an employee usually works Monday through Friday and is injured on Friday and is paid wages in full for the injury date.
+His five-day waiting period would be Saturday, Sunday, Monday, Tuesday & Wednesday.
+See Commission Rule 1.11.